-Although there are many ready-to-install software, it may still be hard to find one that complements your team’s workflow.
+Although there are much ready-to-install software, it may still be hard to find one that complements your team’s workflow.
 In some cases, building one from scratch may be a better option.

 So if you want to find out how to make a customizable online collaborative workspace for your team, you’re in the right place.
 This article will share the benefits of having a perfect collaboration tool and provide seven methods to help you build your own platform using WordPress.

 - Efficient.
 Your team can access files and updates quickly without meeting in person or searching for the information in their email inbox.

 - Eco-friendly.
 Since the tasks are done digitally, there’s no need for paper.
 Less paper also helps reduce the need for filing cabinets and rental costs.